The New Zealand Great Walk Adventure - South

-Finish the trip in Queenstown
+Finish in Queenstown

+We'll then return to the mainland.
 Our last journey together is a scenic trip through tussock country and small farming towns, before tracing the shoreline of the Lake Wakatipu back to Queenstown.
 Once there, it’s time to say goodbye to your guide and other travellers as we drop you at the airport or your accommodation.

 If you’re joining us to explore the North Island on our Sweet North trip, we’ll ensure a smooth transition for you.
 If not, we hope to see you again soon!